-In November 1996 when former Derby County Football Club Chairman Lionel Pickering laid the foundation stone for Pride Park Stadium, few in attendance would have imagined the way both the stadium and the surrounding development have gone on to enhance the perception of Derby as a city.
+In November 1996, when former Derby County Football Club Chairman Lionel Pickering laid the foundation stone for Pride Park Stadium, few in attendance would have imagined the way both the stadium and the surrounding development would have gone on to enhance the perception of Derby as a city.

 Members of the Three Sixty Media team have been involved with Derby County from the early ’90s when life focused around the Baseball Ground.
 However, our influence at the new stadium started with the small matter of the wording that appears on the foundation stone.

 Our skills were called for again in the creation of the commemorative plaque, unveiled by Her Majesty the Queen in July 1997, which today sits proudly in the entrance hall.